-The number of letters chargeable with postage, which pass through all the post-offices of the united kingdom per annum, is about 88,600,000
+The number of letters chargeable with

+postage, which pass through all the

+post-offices of the united kingdom per

+annum, is about 88,600,000

 The number of franked letters 7,400,000

 The number of newspapers 30,000,000

-Total number of letters and newspapers per annum 126,000,000
+Total number of letters and newspapers

+per annum 126,000,000

-The annual expenses of all kinds at present are \dagger . £696,569 arrangements, about 11.
+The annual expenses of all kinds at pre-£696,569 sent are † . . . . . .

-Consequently, the actual average cost of conveying a letter or newspaper, including the cost of collecting the tax, is, under the present
+Consequently, the actual average cost of conveying a letter or newspaper, including the cost of collecting the tax, is, under the present arrangements, about 11.

-For the sake of simplicity, it will be well to confine the attention to the apparent cost under the existing arrangements of the transmission of letters, &c., from post-town to post-town throughout the united kingdom, and the delivery within the post-towns,‡ and to leave out of consideration, for the present, the cost of that distribution which proceeds from each post-town, as a centre, to places of inferior importance.§
+For the sake of simplicity, it will be well to confine the attention to the apparent cost under the existing arrangements of the transmission of letters, &c., from post town to post town throughout the united kingdom, and the delivery within the post towns,\ and to leave out of consideration. for the present, the cost of that distribution which proceeds from each post town, as a centre, to places of inferior im.